 - Festa della Madonna della Neve, Roma, Lazio: it takes place on the 5th of August and celebrates a miraculous snowfall that took place in a Summer of the 4th century: in that occasion, the construction of the basilica of Santa Maria Maggiore was decided.
 During the festival, flower petals are used to recreate the snow and many celebrations take place.

 - Palio del Golfo, La Spezia, Liguria: it takes place on the first weekend of the month.
 During the festival a rowing race is organized between thirteen villages that are located along the La Spezia Bay.

 - La Giostra di Simone, Montisi, Tuscany: held around 5th of August, the festival includes a parade in traditional costumes which is followed by a knights' tournament between the four neighborhoods of Montisi.

 - Festa della Ceramica, Castelli, Abruzzo: the town of Castelli is renowned for its beautiful ceramics.
 On 15th of August each year, a unique festival dedicated to this truly Italian form of art takes places here.
 Tradition wants that, on the day of the festival, locals stand on heights and smash imperfectly made ceramics to exorcise negativity.

 - I Candelieri (Feast of Candles), Sassari, Sardinia: the festival lays its origins back in the 16th century.
-It takes place on the 16th of August and includes an exciting race along with teams of local men holding large candles.
+It is hosted August 4-16, with the main events taking place on the 14th of August and includes an exciting race along with teams of local men holding large candles.

 - Il Palio di Siena, Tuscany: held on July the 2nd and on August the 16th.
 During the event, the 17 districts (contrade) of Siena compete in a horse race event in the central Piazza of the city, Piazza del Campo.
 Siena gets very busy in occasion of the Palio, so you're better plan your trip well in advance, if you wish to be part of the experience.